Meaning of rent reserved

-In relation to a lease, rent reserved is defined in s3 of the Act to mean the rent paid or payable during the term of the lease and any amount paid or payable for the right to use the land under the lease, including:
+In relation to a lease, rent reserved is defined in s3 of the Duties Act 2000 (the Act) to mean the rent paid or payable during the term of the lease and any amount paid or payable for the right to use the land under the lease, including:

 This list is illustrative of the types of payments or outgoings under a lease which fall within the definition of rent reserved.
 The list is not exhaustive and may, depending on the terms of a particular lease, include other amounts, such as:

 - A bond or guarantee paid by a lessee to a lessor to secure the lessee's obligations under the lease,

 - Amounts paid by a lessee to a lessor in respect of the installation or upgrade of services and utilities, such as gas, water, telephone, electricity,